 Buzzy Bees Afternoon Tea at St. Ermin’s Hotel – Honey is at the heart of this afternoon tea for kids.
 Little buzzing bees can enjoy fun foods such as honey glazed ham with cream cheese and St. Ermin’s teddy chocolate lollipops.
 Before leaving, take kids to the 3rd floor to see the 350,000+ Buckfast bees – behind glass of course!

 Charlie and the Chesterfield Afternoon Tea At The Chesterfield Hotel.
 Willy Wonka fans will adore this chocolate themed tea featuring traditional finger sandwiches and scones.
 Children can savor their own special treats from the kids menu including fizzy lifting cake.
+Read our review of this family-friendly London tea house.

 More Indulgences for a Foodies Trip: